NormandaleWells/CSn/CS1/Preconditions.md

 Perhaps the biggest problem with using error codes is that the caller has to remember to check them, and far too often does not bother to.
-Have you ever C code that checks the value returned by `printf()`?
+Have you ever seen C code that checks the value returned by `printf()`?
 (Did you even know that `printf()` returns a value?)